dornerworks/xzd_baremetal/lwip_guest.md

 ## lwIP Echo Server Guest Guide

 ### Guest Boot Sequence
 As described in previous Bare Metal How-To's, the sequence for starting up a guest on a Xen-based system goes through _dom0_'s command line via the `xl create <configuration>` command, part of xl toolstack.
-This command parses the configuration file to generates the necessary hypercalls to Xen which creates the guest's memory space, configures the SMMU, and copies the bare metal image into that memory space using information provided in the image's header.
+This command parses the configuration file to generate the necessary hypercalls to Xen which creates the guest's memory space, configures the SMMU, and copies the bare metal image into that memory space using information provided in the image's header.

 The bare metal guest enters into `src/head.S` and initializes everything the guest needs.
-This includes mapping register space for the peripheral devices and the interrupt controller (GIC) interfaces to allow the application to use.
+This includes mapping peripheral device and interrupt controller (GIC) interfaces so the application can access those memory regions.
 A 4MB block of RAM is also mapped so the lwIP Echo Server can run at a known virtual address, which for this example was mapped 1:1 with the intermediate physical address at 0x40400000.

 Next, the bare metal guest branches to the `arch_init` function in `src/setup.c`.
 This is the first C code that gets executed.
 Here the physical offset is saved to a global variable so it can be used for any direct memory writes.
 Then a message gets printed on Xen's console.
 This is done using the `console_io` hypercall.
 This call places a length and a character buffer in the correct registers and then interrupts into Xen.
 Xen then prints that buffer onto its own console.